Historic Environment Record

 The Dartmoor HER originated as part of the Devon HER, set up in 1975 by the Devon Committee for Rescue Archaeology, and transferred to Devon County Council in 1979.
 Since 2010, the Dartmoor data has been managed and updated by the National Park Authority, working in close partnership with Devon County Council.

-For HER enquiries, or to make an appointment to view sources in the HER collection, email firstname.lastname@example.org or telephone The Historic Environment Record Officer on 01626 832093.
+For HER enquiries please email firstname.lastname@example.org or telephone the Historic Environment Record Officer on 01626 832093.
+Information can be supplied PDF/GIS formats.